xbeat/Machine-Learning/README.md

 Introduction to Deep Speech 2

 Deep Speech 2 is an advanced speech recognition system developed by Baidu Research.
 It builds upon the original Deep Speech model, offering improved accuracy and performance in transcribing speech to text.
 This system utilizes deep learning techniques, specifically recurrent neural networks (RNNs), to process audio input and generate text output.

+## Identifying Harmful Features in Classification Models with Python

+Introduction to Harmful Features in Classification Models

+Classification models are powerful tools in machine learning, but they can sometimes rely on harmful or biased features.
+This presentation will explore techniques to identify and mitigate such features using Python, ensuring our models are fair and ethical.

 ## Classifying Complex Data for Machine Learning in Python